anujgaurave/Portfolio/README.md

 This portfolio features a **Dark Mode** option, allowing users to toggle between light and dark themes for a comfortable browsing experience, especially in low-light environments.

 ## 📱 Mobile Responsiveness
-This portfolio is designed to provide a seamless experience across devices, ensuring smooth navigation and readability whether you're on a smartphone, tablet, or desktop.
+This portfolio is designed to provide a seamless experience across all devices, ensuring smooth navigation and readability whether you're on a smartphone, tablet, or desktop.

 ## 🌐 Live Demo
 Check out the live demo of my portfolio [here](https://anujgaurave.vercel.app).